Skip to main content

 Technical Analysis

-CVE-2025-66298 is a vulnerability classified under CWE-1336, involving improper neutralization of special elements used in a template engine within the Grav CMS platform.
-Grav is a file-based web platform popular for its simplicity and flexibility.
+CVE-2025-66298 is a vulnerability categorized under CWE-1336, involving improper neutralization of special elements used in a template engine within the Grav CMS platform.
+Grav is a file-based web platform widely used for content management.
 Prior to version 1.8.0-beta.27, Grav's template engine fails to properly sanitize or neutralize special elements in user-supplied input submitted via POST requests to simple forms.
-This flaw allows an attacker to perform Server-Side Template Injection (SSTI), enabling them to execute template code that reveals the entire Grav configuration, including sensitive plugin configuration details.
-The configuration data may contain credentials, API keys, or other sensitive information that could be leveraged for further compromise.
+This flaw enables an attacker to perform Server-Side Template Injection (SSTI), allowing them to execute template code that reveals the entire Grav configuration data.
+The configuration details include sensitive information such as plugin configurations, which may contain credentials, API keys, or other secrets.
 The vulnerability is remotely exploitable without authentication or user interaction, increasing its risk profile.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality (VC:H) but no impact on integrity or availability.
-Although no exploits have been reported in the wild, the vulnerability's nature and ease of exploitation make it a significant threat to affected systems.
-The issue was addressed in Grav version 1.8.0-beta.27 by properly neutralizing special template elements in user inputs, preventing unauthorized disclosure of configuration data.
+The CVSS 4.0 base score is 7.7 (high), reflecting network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality.
+No known exploits are currently reported in the wild, but the potential for sensitive data leakage is significant.
+The vulnerability was publicly disclosed on December 1, 2025, and fixed in Grav version 1.8.0-beta.27.

 Potential Impact